 - Home Loans Interest Deduction: Section 24 of the Income Tax Act permits a deduction of up to Rs.
 2 lakh for interest paid on a home loan for a self-occupied property.

-- Deduction for Higher education Loan Interest: Section 80E deduction for interest paid on an education loan.
+- Deduction for Higher Education Loan Interest: Section 80E deduction for interest paid on an education loan.
 This deduction has no maximum amount.

-- Rent Deduction: For taxpayers who do not get House Rent Allowance (HRA) from their job, deduction for rent paid under Section 80GG.
+- Rent Deduction: For taxpayers who do not get House Rent Allowance (HRA) from their job, a deduction for rent paid under Section 80GG.

 - Disability: Section 80U deduction for those with disabilities.